coollabsio/documentation-coolify/docs/knowledge-base/server/build-server.md

 ---
 title: "Build Server"
+description: "A guide on how to use a build server with Coolify"
 ---

+# Build Server
 You could have a build server to build your projects on instead of building them on the server where you host your resources.

 This keeps the load separated, so it does not affect your application's performance.